We cover over 25 separate classes of drugs and the most common interactions to be aware of before using CBD.

 Most opiates won’t interact strongly with CBD, but there is a potential for a negative interaction.
 CBD may increase the side-effects of opiates by competing with metabolism in the liver and could, therefore, increase the chances of overdose.

 NSAID stands for “non-steroidal anti-inflammatory drug.”
-They’re the most common over the counter pain medications.
-Some of the most well-known examples are Tylenol, Advil, Aleve, and Aspirin.
+They’re the most common over-the-counter pain medications.
+Some of the most well-known examples are Advil, Aleve, and Aspirin.

 These medications work by blocking the COX-1 or COX-2 enzymes, which are responsible for creating pro-inflammatory molecules.
 Blocking this enzyme halts the inflammation driving various forms of pain — such as injuries, headaches, or stomach pain.